Data model

 deleted_at timestamp Date of deletion

-The export of the data model references the activities, actors and tasks linked to an operation.
+The data model export lists activities, actors, and tasks linked to an operation.

-In the application, an activity can be linked to an operation from these two objects.
+In the app, an activity can be linked with an operation from these two objects.

-An actor can be attached to an operation from the operations object.
+An actor can be linked to an operation from the object "operation".

-A task can be attached to an operation from the operations object.
+A task can be linked to an operation from the object "operation".

 Tasks